SocksTheWolf/DeckConnectSite/_pages/download.md

       link: /fab
       text: Purchase
 faq:
-  header: Purchase FAQ
+  header: Download/Purchase FAQ
   items:
-    - question: Do I need to purchase?
+    - question: Which download do I need?
+      answer: >-
-      answer: If you are working in development, the answer is yes (unless the application in question has a special bulk redistribution agreement).
+        * If you are working in development, you'll need _both_ of the downloads above.

+        * If you're just an end user using an application that has DeckConnect, you can just download the Steam Deck plugin.
-    - question: Do end users need to purchase DeckConnect?
+    - question: Will the end users of my application need to purchase DeckConnect?
+      answer: Nope!

-      answer: No. End users, such as those that purchase a copy of a game/application from a marketplace, do not need to purchase DeckConnect to use it.
+        End users, such as those that purchase a copy of a game/application from a marketplace, do not need to purchase DeckConnect to use it.
 They would just need [the free Stream Deck plugin](/deck).
     - question: What is the software license like?
-      answer: >-
-        DeckConnect is a code plugin for the Unreal Engine.
+      answer: DeckConnect is a code plugin for the Unreal Engine.
 Please see the [FAB EULA](https://www.fab.com/eula) (specifically sections 2e, 5a, and 5b) for information about code plugin licenses.
     - question: Where can I purchase DeckConnect from?
       answer: Currently, the only purchase option is from the FAB marketplace.
 We might expand to other markets in the future.

-If you have special needs, feel free to [contact us](/contact).
+        If you have special needs (such as bulk offers), feel free to [contact us](/contact).
     - question: What do I get with my purchase?
       answer: Everything in the `Unreal Engine Plugin` section above plus technical support.
     - question: How can I get support for the DeckConnect Unreal Plugin?